As Nancy O’Dell begins her hosting duties for “Crime Exposé,” she finds herself going back to her roots as she brings true crime to syndication.

 “This has never been done before.
 It’s an original true crime show — not news — made for syndication,” O’Dell told TheWrap.
 “Syndication is where I lived; that was the audience that I talked to for so long with ‘Access Hollywood’ and ‘Entertainment Tonight’ … it’s really going back to my roots.”

 The half-hour true crime series, which debuts Sept.
 23, centers on one case per episode and explores a number of suspects before ultimately revealing the perpetrator and solving the crime.
-Cleared in 95% of the U.S., “Crime Exposé With Nancy O’Dell” will be available on Fox stations in New York, Los Angeles, Chicago, Dallas, San Francisco, Seattle, Phoenix, Washington, D.C., Orlando, Minneapolis and Houston, along with Sinclair Broadcast Group stations in 52 other markets.
+Cleared in 98% of the U.S., “Crime Exposé With Nancy O’Dell” will be available on Fox stations in New York, Los Angeles, Chicago, Dallas, San Francisco, Seattle, Phoenix, Washington, D.C., Orlando, Minneapolis and Houston, along with Sinclair Broadcast Group stations in 52 other markets as well as additional station groups across the country.

 “We take you through the whole thing,” O’Dell explained.
 “You’re wondering, ‘Is it the boyfriend?
 Is it a husband?
 Is it a random stranger?
 Is it a carjacking?’ … it just takes you to all these fascinating cases.”